 There is a kind of poetry that the new poet-critics are fully justified in attacking.
 They attack it, moreover, in ways similar to those of Jameson (although on a much more rudimentary level), making not only the content but also the form the bearer of pernicious meaning.
-I have in mind the work of the war poets who were mentioned in the beginning of this article, together with their numerous contemporary epigones.
+I have in mind the work of the so-called war poets, together with their numerous contemporary epigones.
 For example, the critics revel in making long lists of the clichés which those older poets and their progeny consider to be metaphors.
 The lyrical hero wants to become a little ear of wheat; the day always rings like a bell; the hammer and sickle lead mankind to truth, goodness, and happiness; the truths of Illich bring mankind to its ultimate aim.
-Leonid Kulish, a celebrated war poet and a decorated war hero, recently published a collection of poetry; some young critics took this modest book as a paradigm of what is wrong with his generation, trying to outdo each other in ridiculing his production.
-14
+These young poet-critics' final verdict against that kind of poetry is that it is insidiously dishonest not only toward society but also toward language and literature.
+Weaving together clichés in singsong stanzas, the older poets and their followers have attempted to prettify the ugly realities of the late 1940's and beyond.
+One critic aptly compares such misuses of the poetic word with the notorious Potemkin villages.